Understanding Student Loan Garnishment

 Student loan garnishment is a process where a lender can legally collect payment by requiring a portion of your wages to be withheld by your employer.
 This process typically occurs after several missed payments on your student loans.

 Garnishment starts with the lender obtaining a court order, which is then sent to your employer.
-Your employer is required to withhold a specific amount from your paycheck and send it directly to the lender.
+Your employer must withhold a specific amount from your paycheck and send it directly to the lender.
 This continues until the debt is paid off or other arrangements are made.

 Impact on Borrowers